Spectro-Photometry and Radial Distribution of Multiple Stellar Populations in Globular Clusters from Gaia XP Spectra: Hunting multiple populations in GCs with Gaia XP spectra

 \section{Hunting multiple populations in GCs with Gaia XP spectra}

-To investigate the multiple stellar populations in GCs, we defined a set of filters that maximise the separation between the sequences of 1P and 2P stars in the CMD.
-To do this, we first adopted in the Section\,\ref{subsec:47t} the GC 47\,Tucanae as a test case, and then investigate in Section\,\ref{subsec:MPs} three more metal-poor GCs, namely NGC\,6121, NGC\,6752, NGC\,3201, and NGC\,6397, thus exploring the efficiency of our method from [Fe/H]$\sim -0.75$ to [Fe/H]$\sim -2.03$ dex.
+To detect the distinct stellar populations, we defined a set of filters that maximize the separation of the 1P and 2P star sequences in the GC CMDs.
+To do this, we first adopted 47\,Tucanae as a test case (Section\,\ref{subsec:47t}), and then investigate more metal-poor GCs, namely NGC\,6121, NGC\,6752, NGC\,3201, and NGC\,6397 (Section\,\ref{subsec:MPs}).
+This allowed an exploration of the efficiency of our method from [Fe/H]$\sim -0.75$ to [Fe/H]$\sim -2.02$ dex.